-As an industry leader in testing baby gear, we are uniquely positioned to provide insight into all kinds of baby products with more years of combined experience than any other single organization.
+As an industry leader in testing baby gear, we are uniquely poised to offer insight into various baby products with more years of combined experience than any other organization.
 We've been buying and testing products hands-on with real families for eight years, providing you with the details you desire to find the best products for your family.
-Each repellent in this review was tested by Wendy Schmitz , Senior Review Editor and her family of 4, including two children.
+Each repellent in this review was tested by Wendy Schmitz , Senior Review Editor, and her family of 4, including two children.

 Analysis and Test Results